jtroxel7/Millenial-Migration-Patterns/README.md

 The project can be found at https://jtroxel7.github.io/Millenial-Migration-Patterns/

-*Authors: Jack Troxel, Karrine Denisova, Catherine Erickson, and Ally Bardas in the fall of 2022.*
+*Authors: Jack Troxel, Karrine Denisova, Catherine Erickson, Ally Bardas*